Mario Artist: Communication Kit

 Mario Artist: Communication Kit, released on June 29, 2000, is a utility application which allowed users to connect to the Net Studio of the now-defunct Randnet dialup service and online community for 64DD users.
 In Net Studio, it was possible to share creations made with Paint Studio, Talent Studio, or Polygon Studio, with other Randnet members.
 Other features included contests, and printing services available by online mail order for making custom 3D papercraft and postcards.
-The Randnet network service was launched and discontinued alongside the 64DD, running from December 1, 1999 to February 28, 2001.
+The Randnet network service was launched and discontinued alongside the 64DD, running from December 1, 1999, to February 28, 2001.

-The disk has content that may be unlocked and used in other games in the series.
+The disk has content that may be unlocked and used in other games in the series such as Paint Studio.

 Polygon Studio

 Mario Artist: Polygon Studio, released on August 29, 2000, is a 3D computer graphics editor that lets the user design and render 3D polygon images with a simple level of detail.
 It has been described as a consumer version of the professional 3D graphics suite N-World, also by Nichimen Graphics.
 It was originally announced as Polygon Maker at Nintendo's Space World '96 trade show, demonstrated at Space World 1997 in November 1997, and renamed to Polygon Studio at Space World '99.
-It was scheduled as the final game in the original Starter Kit's mail order delivery of 64DD games, but it didn't arrive on time, leading IGN to assume it was canceled until it was later released.
+It was scheduled as the final game in the original Starter Kit's mail order delivery of 64DD games, but it did not arrive on time, leading IGN to assume it was canceled until it was later released.
 The Expansion Pak and the Nintendo 64 Mouse are supported peripherals.

-The idea of minigames was popularized generally during the Nintendo 64's fifth generation of video game consoles, and some early minigames appear in Polygon Studio in the style that would later be used in the WarioWare series of games.
-Certain minigames originated in Polygon Studio, as explained by Goro Abe of Nintendo R&D1's so-called Wario Ware All-Star Team: "In Polygon Studio you could create 3D models and animate them in the game, but there was also a side game included inside.
+The idea of minigames was popularized generally during the Nintendo 64's fifth generation of video game consoles, and some early minigames appear in Polygon Studio in the style that were later used in the WarioWare series.
+Certain minigames originated in Polygon Studio, as explained by Goro Abe of Nintendo R&D1's so-called WarioWare All-Star Team: "In Polygon Studio you could create 3D models and animate them in the game, but there was also a side game included inside.
 In this game you would have to play short games that came one after another.
-This is where the idea for Wario Ware came from."
+This is where the idea for WarioWare came from."

-The art form of papercraft was implemented by modeling the characters in Polygon Studio and then utilizing Communication Kit to upload the data to Randnet's online printing service.
+The art form of papercraft was implemented by modeling the characters in Polygon Studio and then using Communication Kit to upload the data to Randnet's online printing service.
 The user finally cuts, folds, and pastes the resulting colored paper into a 3D physical figure.